krismutalapova/TicketApp/README.md

-A one day project for hackday at &lt;/Salt>
+A one day project for hackday at &lt;/Salt> School of Applied Technology.

 An app to search for events nearby, by the event or a city.